Blog

 7. Maintain System Release Documentation

-1. Once the system has been accepted and released for use, there is a need to maintain compliance and fitness for the intended use throughout its operational life.
-This is achieved by using up-to-date documented procedures and training that cover use, maintenance, and management in activities such as:
+1. Even once the system has been accepted and released for use, there are still maintenance needs to consider.
+Compliance is achieved through using up-to-date documented procedures.
+All documentation and training should cover use, maintenance, and management in activities such as:

 • Security and System Administration